RECOMMENDED GUIDELINES FOR APPOINTMENT AND REVIEW PROCEDURES FOR FACULTY MEMBERS WITH BUDGETED JOINT APPOINTMENTS IN TWO OR MORE UNITS

 Revised and Approved by the LAS Executive Committee, January 18, 1994

-These recommendations are intended to provide guidance to LAS units for the appointment and review of faculty members with joint appointments.
+These recommendations are intended to provide guidance to LAS units in the appointment and review of tenure-stream faculty members with joint appointments.
 They are based on principles of mutual cooperation, open sharing of views, and fairness to the faculty member.
 Further, as noted in the final report of the LAS 2012 Ad Hoc Committee on Joint Appointments, whose recommendations this policy reflects, "the success of multiple-line weight appointments hinges on whether they are designed appropriately and align the incentives and interests of the faculty and the university."
-While some procedures are left to the choice of the units, the goal of this document is to ensure that all relevant views are expressed at times of appointment and review, that effective communication is promoted between units or with the faculty member, and in general that a clear and orderly process is used for decisions affecting faculty members with joint appointments.
+While some procedures are therefore left to the choice of the units, this policy is meant to ensure that all relevant views are expressed at times of appointment and review, that effective communication is promoted between units and/or with the faculty member, and that a clear and orderly process is used for decisions affecting faculty members with joint appointments.
 This policy also aligns with the procedures set forth in on the Budgeted Joint Appointment of New Faculty Members.

 The designated home unit will initiate the third-year review.
 The review will involve the participation of both units and will represent the views of both.
 Either of the following procedures may be used.

 - Each unit may conduct its own review.
 The two units will share with each other the results of the two reviews and will confer about the report(s) to be issued.
 The units may send either separate reports or a joint report signed by both executive officers.

 - The two units may conduct a joint review, with a committee including members from both units.
 The findings of the joint committee will be sent to both units for evaluation, and the two units will confer about the kind of report(s) to be issued.
 Depending on the final evaluations of the individual units, they may then prepare and send to the faculty member either a single joint report signed by both executive officers, or separate reports from each executive officer reflecting the distinctive views of each unit.